hamzariaz970/PDC_Assignment_2/README.md

    - Uses vector clocks with a full merge on receive.
    - Displays the updated clock as a simple list.

+4. **DistributedChatMatrix.py (Bonus)**
+   - Simulates a real-world distributed chat application using matrix clocks.
+   - Each process is displayed as its own chat panel showing full matrix clocks (as multi-line strings) along with sent and received messages.
+   - Demonstrates causal ordering with buffering in a more realistic, interactive chat interface.
+   - Includes a scenario where one message is intentionally buffered and later delivered.

 ---

 ## Prerequisites